Manasess896/Steam-price-update/README.md

 # Steam-price-update
-A bot that sends that a let's me when the price of a game reaches a minimum amount
+A bot that sends that a let's me know when the price of a game reaches a minimum amount